Keerthana-R11/Pandas-Notes/README.md

 ### 🔹 View Online
 - Click the `pandas.ipynb` file on GitHub.
-- Notebook will open directly in your browser ✅.
+- Notebook will open directly in your browser.

 ### 🔹 Run Locally
 1. Clone this repo: